EribertoPerez/OsTicket/osticket-prereqs.md

 </p>
 <br />
 <p>
-Next, configure your SQL server (Make sure to write down or use a username and password you will remember!!!) and finish installing
+5) Configure your SQL server (Make sure to write down or use a username and password you will remember!!!) and finish installing
 </p>
 <p>
 <img src="https://github.com/EribertoPerez/OsTicket/assets/34051119/7093c768-1a85-46fd-b7f0-edbbf41f3fa2" height="400" width="450">
 </p>
 <br />
 <p>
-Next, we will register PHP from within IIS.
+6) Register PHP from within IIS.
 Start with opening IIS as an Admin and navigate to PHP Manager.
 </p>
 <p>
 <img src="https://github.com/EribertoPerez/OsTicket/assets/34051119/0ad261cf-ae4b-4854-b5b7-dcadad15e6db" height="400" width="700">
 </p>
 <br />
 <p>
-From the PHP Manager select register new PHP version and select the folder we unzipped/downloaded PHP into earlier in the lab.
+7) From the PHP Manager select register new PHP version and select the folder we unzipped/downloaded PHP into earlier in the lab.
 Once finished registering PHP restart IIS so it's using the changes we made.
 </p>
 <p>